jboss-switchyard/quickstarts/demos/policy-security-wss-signencrypt/Readme.md

 Running the quickstart
 ======================

-1. Build the quickstart:

-        mvn clean install

-2. Copy the keystore file to support SSL:

-        cp connector.jks ${AS}/standalone/configuration/

-3. Add the required https connector to the web subsystem in ${AS}/standalone/configuration/standalone.xml to support SSL. (include contents of connector.xml)

-4. Start JBoss AS in standalone mode:
+1. Start JBoss AS in standalone mode:

         ${AS}/bin/standalone.sh

-5. Deploy the quickstart
+2. Build and deploy the quickstart

-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-6. Execute the test.
+3. Execute the test.
 (See "Options" section below.)

-7. Check the server console for output from the service.
+4. Check the server console for output from the service.

-8. Undeploy the application
+5. Undeploy the application

-        mvn jboss-as:undeploy
+        mvn clean -Pdeploy

 Options